WilliamJudge94/sxdm/README.rst

 Installation
 ------------

-# Clone the GitHub Repository
-Make a clone of the SXDM project onto your machine Possibly create a virtaul environment
+- Make a clone of the SXDM project onto your machine
+- Possibly create a virtaul environment
-Run the requirements.txt file
+- Run the requirements.txt file

-# Making a Virtual Environment
-cd to directory you would like to keep the virtual environment run python3 -m venv projectname in the terminal projectname can be anything the User would like it to be run source projectname/bin/activate pip3 install ipykernel ipython kernel install --user --name=projectname pip3 install -r requirements.txt run import sys and sys.path.append("/path/to/module/") in jupyter notebook shell
+- cd to directory you would like to keep the virtual environment
+- run python3 -m venv projectname in the terminal projectname can be anything the User would like it to be
+- run source projectname/bin/activate
+- pip3 install ipykernel
+- ipython kernel install --user --name=projectname
+- pip3 install -r requirements.txt
+- run import sys and sys.path.append("/path/to/module/") in jupyter notebook shell

-if you are running on a Mac then import sys
+- if you are running on a Mac then import sys

-sys.path.append('/Users/will/tf/lib/python3.7/site-packages/')
+- sys.path.append('/Users/will/tf/lib/python3.7/site-packages/')

 Usage